 To prevent developers from subverting the system by providing empty comments, you can create a preoperation trigger to monitor the checkin command.
-The trigger action script analyzes the user's comment (passed in an environment variable), disallowing unacceptable ones (for example, those shorter than 10 words).
+The trigger action script analyzes the user's comment (passed in an environment variable), disallowing unacceptable ones (null or empty comments, for example).